What is DNS?

 Bachelor of Pedagogy

-DNS offers a four-year teacher training programme in cooperation with One World University in Mozambique, leading to what corresponds to a Bachelor’s degree in Pedagogy (aka Bachelor degree in Pedagogical Science)
+DNS offers a four-year teacher training programme in cooperation with ISET One World, in Mozambique, leading to what corresponds to a Bachelor’s degree in Pedagogy (aka Bachelor degree in Pedagogical Science)

-The teacher training education at DNS is recognised by the Ministry of Education of Mozambique as a distance learning programme Bachelor in Pedagogy under Instituto Superior de Educação e Tecnologia – One World University in Changalane, Mozambique (decree of the Council of Ministers of Mozambique no. 33/2005 of the 25th of August 2005).
+ISET One World is recognised by the Ministry of Education of Mozambique under Instituto Superior de Educação e Tecnologia – ISET One World in Changalane, Mozambique (decree of the Council of Ministers of Mozambique no. 33/2005 of the 25th of August 2005).

 DNS’s home base is in Tvind in Denmark